Exponential functions.

 c raises or lowers the resulting graph.

-Has a one-sided horizontal asymptote.
+Always has a one-sided horizontal asymptote.

 Derivative: akbkx ln b